tvdk-sudoku/Year11Notes/content/notes/AEECO - Investigation 2.md

 ## Section 2 (8 marks)
 ### Inflation
 #### Cause
 Inflation has been caused by supply shortages and high consumer demand.
 This includes the after-affects of covid and the Russian invasion of Ukraine.
+Consumer demand is